Open-Finance-Lab/RLSolver/rlsolver/docs/source/competition/graph_instance.rst

 5. **Data Selection in Code**

-In the code, you can specify dataset by setting:
+In the code, you can specify a dataset by setting:
 ```python
 directory_data = '../data/syn_BA'
 prefixes = ['BA_100_']